Letarged/backupDIP/README.md

 As you can see, each record contains several keys with their corresponding value.
 Not all of them are required, but there is some kind of a standard template for a record.

 Minimal keys are those, which the framework counts with during its run.
 If any of the minimal keys is missing, an error will be raised.
 The minimal keys are:
-* **`'image'`** - An docker image which will run its tool.
+* **`'image'`** - A docker image which will run its tool.
 Note that the entrypoint of the specified image must be set to run that tool.
 A special value which 'image' can be set to is `None`.
 In that case, no image will be run.
 It may be useful in some cases when building a module, especially when the functionality of the module depends solely on a python features.
 * **`'service'`** - For which service it is designed.
 If it's desired to run a module on multiple services, it is necessary to create separate module for that.
 Service cannot be an array.
 Ex. `'https`' or `'domain'`
 * **`'params'`** - A string specifying the parameters for the tool.
 This is quite benevolent since the value will be handled only by the user when writing the functions for the module (see below).
 So it can be omitted (which is "") and written into that functions.
 * **`'command'`** - Path of a python function which creates the command for the docker run.
+This function can be defined in any python file in any (accessible) folder, however it is good idea to keep some good practice here.
+Anyway, the framework will decode the path and run the specified function.
 Three arguments will be passed:
 	1. *type:string* - target address
 	2. *type:int* - port
 	3. *type:string* - 'params' value from the corresponding module record (untouched by the framework)
-	* *return:string* - final string which will be supplied to the docker container, equivalent of
+	* *return:string* - command which will be supplied to the docker container for its run, which would be equivalent to
 	``` docker run img <returned_string>```

 	There are two ways of defining the path of the function, first of which being the "dot" notation, as shown in the example above.
 It counts with the relative paths so it is expected to be used only with pre-built modules.
 When defining a user's module, I cannot see a reason why it would be a good idea to use a notation other than this one: